izanlseco/mc-server-launcher/README.md

 # What is this?
-The idea was to make a simple launcher with some parameters to launch a minecraft server with forge installed.
+The idea was to make a simple launcher with some parameters to launch a minecraft server with forge installed **on Windows**.

 The project works with forge version **forge-1.15.2-31.1.46.jar**